-The property was then purchased in 1946 by Ethel and Harold Morton who began operating it as Morton’s Warm Springs Resort, the name it bears today.
-By the 1950’s most of the original cabins and the Pavilion had been dismantled or destroyed with no remains to be found.
-The current pool house and pool structures that you see today were begun in the 1950s when the Morton’s established the resort as a popular summertime destination for picnicking, barbecue, recreation, and of course swimming in the spring-fed geothermal pools.
-For many decades Morton’s enjoyed a heyday of classic Americana, the best that middle-class life in Sonoma Valley had to offer.
+The property was purchased in 1946 by Ethel and Harold Morton, and after about five years, they began operating it as Morton’s Warm Springs, the name it bears today.
+By the time the Morton’s owned the Springs, most of the original cabins and the Pavilion had been dismantled, destroyed or sold off separately.
+They were the ones who build the current pool house and structures that you see today.
+They also raised their five children here on the land and became very successful at popularizing the resort throughout all of the San Francisco Bay Area as a family-centered summertime destination for gatherings, picnics, barbecues, recreation, and of course swimming in the naturally heated geothermal pools.
+For many decades the Springs enjoyed a heyday of “classic Americana,” the best of what middle-class life in Sonoma Valley had to offer.

 A New Era for the Springs

-Over the generations these mineral springs have come to fill a very special place in the lives and hearts of this community.
+Over the generations these healing mineral springs have come to fill a very special place in the lives and hearts of this community.
 Many love Morton’s as a time-honored tradition and a tranquil and affordable place to enjoy the Sonoma summertime outdoors.
 But what does this place have to say?
 What might it want to become, in better harmony and in service to the needs of our surrounding communities?